-If you require temporary access to materials that we do not have at Marjon Library, you can apply for an InterLibrary Loan (ILL) and were possible we will order them in for you from another library.
+If you need access to materials that we do not have in the library, you can apply for an InterLibrary Loan (ILL) and were possible we will order them in for you from another library.

 |Level of Study||Free ILLs|

 Once you have exhausted your free allowance you are welcome to continue to request ILLs, however fees will apply as follows.

 |Journal Articles||£10.92 per request, per item|

 Please be aware that all ILLs are subject to renewal fees

 1. Check the library doesn't have a copy of the item you want before making a request.

 Requests for items the library already has will be declined.